Sahaanakanagesan/FPGA-WORKSHOP/README.md

 set property C USER SCAN CHAIN 1 [get debug cores dbg_hub] connect_debug_port dbg_hub/clk [get_nets clk_IBUF_BUFG]
 ```
+These constraints are added as .xdc file & resynthesis is done.
+Followed by it, is the implementation
+### IMPLEMENTATION
+## TIMING REPORT
+The following snippet s
 ## DAY 4 - INTRODUCTION TO SOFA FPGA FABRIC IP
 ### SOFA - INTRODUCTION
 &emsp;  Skywater Opensource FPGAs(SOFA) are a series of open-source FPGA IPs that utilizes the open-source Skywater 130nm PDK and OpenFPGA framework.
 It has Open-source FPGA IP Library which contains architecture descriptions for the user to produce ready layouts. \